kennethlarsen/Markk/README.md

 I had this stupid idea which is now being realized into a stupid project.

-With Markk you write your documentation first and it will then take all code examples and create a web site from them.
+With Markk you write your documentation first in markdown and it will then take all code examples and create a web site or a JS library from them.

+Markk it self is written in Markk!
+See `src/index.md` for the *actual* source code!

-See the `/test/mocks` folder for examples.
+See the `/test/mocks` folder for more examples.

 ## Why is it named Markk?